thi-ng/umbrella/packages/pointfree/README.md

   space for internal data
 - **env** - arbitrary data object defining the current environment

-Each program function ("word") accepts a `StackContext` tuple and can arbitrarily modify both its stacks and/or environment and returns the updated context (usually the same instance as passed in, but could also produce a new one).
+Each program function ("word") accepts a `StackContext` tuple and can arbitrarily modify both its stacks and/or environment and must return the updated context (usually the same instance as passed in, but could also produce a new one).
 Any side effects are allowed.

 A `StackProgram` is an array of stack functions and non-function values.
 The latter are replaced by calls to `push` which pushes the given value